-A landmark 1935 building that was once a garbage storage facility today houses the offices of Kleihues + Kleihues architects.With a reputation for designing timeless modern buildings in the urban space, the studio’s portfolio spans cultural projects such as Berlin’s Hamburger Bahnhof Museum of Contemporary Art and the National Museum Of Art, Architecture and Design in Oslo to hotel and retail buildings, like the 5* plus Sofitel hotel and department store Galeria Kaufhof in Berlin.
+A landmark 1935 building that was once a garbage storage facility today houses the offices of Kleihues + Kleihues architects.With a reputation for designing timeless modern buildings in the urban space, the studio’s portfolio spans cultural projects such as Berlin’s Hamburger Bahnhof Museum of Contemporary Art and the Museum of Contemporary Art Chicago, to hotel and retail buildings, like the 5* plus Sofitel hotel and department store Galeria Kaufhof in Berlin.
 One of the studio’s upcoming challenges sees the transformation of Kudamm Karree in Berlin.

 We sat down with architect Jan Kleihues to talk about the renovation of the historical building into an office space and the studio’s architectural philosophy as well as one of their current projects, the headquarters of the Federal Intelligence Service…

 “A building like this is unique.
 This has to do with the time it was built, the architecture and its function.”Can you please start by telling us more about the history behind this landmark building that used to be a garbage storage facility?